Comparing Graphs via Persistence Distortion: Notations and Proposed Distance Measure for Graphs

 \section{Notations and Proposed Distance Measure for Graphs}

 \paragraph{Metric graphs.} A metric graph is a metric space $(M,d)$ where $M$ is the underlying space of a finite $1$-dimensional simplicial complex.
 Given a graph $G=(V,E)$ and a weight function $\length: E\rightarrow\mathbb{R}^+$ on its edge set $E$ (assigning length to edges in $E$), we can associate a metric graph $(|G|,d_G)$ to it as follows.
 The space $|G|$ is a geometric realization of $G$.
 Let $|e|$ denote the image of an edge $e\in E$ in $|G|$.
 To define the metric $d_G$, we consider the arclength parameterization $e:[0,\length(e)]\rightarrow |e|$ for every edge $e\in E$ and define the distance between any two points $x, y \in |e|$ as $d_G(x,y) = |e^{-1}(y) - e^{-1}(x)|$.
 This in turn provides the length of a path $\pi(z, w)$ between two points $z, w\in |G|$ that are not necessarily on the same edge in $|G|$, by simply summing up the lengths of the restrictions of this path to edges in $G$.
-Finally, given any two points $z, w\in |G|$, the distance $d_G(z, w)$ is given by the minimum length of any path connecting $z$ to $w$ in $|G|$.
+Finally, given any two points $z, w\in |G|$, the distance $d_G(z, w)$ is given by the minimum length of any path connecting $z$ and $w$ in $|G|$.

 In what follows, we do not distinguish between $|\cdot|$ and its argument and write $(G, d_G)$ to denote the metric graph $(|G|,d_G)$ for simplicity.
-Furthermore, for simplicity in presentation, we abuse the notations slightly and refer to the metric graph as $G=(V,E)$, with the understanding that $(V, E)$ refers to the topological graph behind the metric space $(G, d_G)$.
-Finally, we refer to any point $x\in G$ as a point, while a point $x\in V$ as a \emph{graph node}.
+Furthermore, for simplicity in presentation, we abuse the notations slightly and refer to the metric graph as $G=(V,E)$, with the understanding that $(V, E)$ refers to the graph representing the metric space $(G, d_G)$.
+Finally, we refer to any point $x\in G$ (i.e, $x\in |G|$) as a point, while a point $x\in V$ as a \emph{graph node}.

 \paragraph{Background on persistent homology.} The definition of our proposed distance measure for two metric graphs relies on the so-called persistence diagram induced by a scalar function.
 We refer the readers to resources such as \cite{EH09,ELZ02} for formal discussions on persistent homology and related developments.
 Below we only provide an intuitive and informal description of the persistent homology induced by a function under our simple setting.